 Faculty Services, Programs and Consulting

-- Launching new program, a Course Design Institute on Aug.
+- Launched new program, a Course Design Institute on Aug.
 14 – 16, 2017, for faculty and academic staff

 - Active Learning Faculty Fellows 2017 (new cohort started week of May 8 – runs throughout summer and fall)

 - Partnering with DUL staff on Open Educational Resources (OER) project for The Duke Endowment Libraries (TDEL)